-- 1.10 Ofcom's role is to impose requirements on the BBC which we consider necessary to protect fair and effective competition in the UK.
-We will then enforce against those requirements, taking into account the object of the BBC to fulfil its Mission and promote the Public Purposes. - 1.11 In considering complaints made about the way the BBC distributes its public services, we will consider the potential impact on competition, as well as other factors which may not be directly related to competition, for example in relation to retention of editorial control. - 1.12 We will not usually be involved in the BBC's distribution arrangements and are not responsible for setting its distribution strategy.
-Instead we will consider those arrangements where we receive a complaint from a third party which has not been appropriately resolved by the BBC. - 1.13 We will look at the specifics of each case and assess whether the BBC has complied with the requirements.
+- 1.7 Ofcom's role is to impose requirements on the BBC which we consider necessary to protect fair and effective competition in the UK.
+We will then enforce against those requirements, taking into account the object of the BBC to fulfil its Mission and promote the Public Purposes. - 1.8 In considering complaints made about the way the BBC distributes its public services, we will consider the potential impact on competition, as well as other factors which may not be directly related to competition, for example in relation to retention of editorial control. - 1.9 We will not usually be involved in the negotiation of the BBC's distribution arrangements with third parties.
+Although the BBC is required to consult with Ofcom on its distribution policy, our primary focus will be on considering any third party complaints we receive about those distribution arrangements which have not been appropriately resolved by the BBC. - 1.10 We will look at the specifics of each case and assess whether the BBC has complied with the requirements.
 In this document we set out the types of factors which we expect may be raised by the BBC and complainants as part of their submissions, and which we would in turn consider when we assess complaints.
 We will consider the continued effectiveness of this guidance over the Charter period.